plone/plone.recipe.zope2instance/README.txt

 http-address
   Give a port for the HTTP server.
 Defaults to 8080.

+var
+  Used to configure the base directory for all things going into var.
+  Defaults to ${buildout:directory}/var.

 event-log
   The filename of the event log.
 Defaults to var/log/${partname}.log